jluishita/datasets/README.md

 ### gasConsumptionFRClean

 A curated dataset about gas consumption in France.
-The dataset has been developed by me (Jorge Luis Hita) using the following ETL process:
+The dataset has been developed by me using the following ETL process:

 - ETL process: https://github.com/jluishita/etl-processes/blob/main/ETL-gas-consumption-France.ipynb